adhilroshan/resumix/README.md

-# Resume Matcher PWA
+# Resumix PWA

 A Progressive Web Application (PWA) that helps users match their resume to job descriptions using AI.
-The app analyzes the gap between your resume and the job you want, providing actionable recommendations to improve your chances.
+Resumix analyzes the gap between your resume and the job you want, providing actionable recommendations to improve your chances.

 ## Features